lefeno/Project_iot/README.md

 - DB: MQTT, FB

 ### CONTROL
-- Byxxz: App -> MQTT -> Pi, auto water pot y only with humidity xx%
+- Byx1x2x3x4z: App -> DB -> Pi, auto water pot y only with max humidity x1x2%, min humidity x3x4%
 - If auto water all pots, for each current pot, send Byxxz
-- Cyxxz: App -> MQTT -> Pi, water with xx% humidity, xx is maximum humidity that requires for the plant at pot y
+- Cyxxz: App -> DB -> Pi, water with xx% humidity, xx is maximum humidity that requires for the plant at pot y
+- yxx: Pi -> Device

-- Ry00z: App -> MQTT -> Pi, self water pot y only with humidity xx%
+- Ry00z: App -> DB -> Pi, self water pot y only
 - If self water all pots, for each current pot, send Ry00z
-- yxx: Pi -> Device

 ### DATA
 - yxx: Device -> Pi
-- Dyxxz: Pi -> DB, send data to mqtt and firebase, xx is humidity at pot y
+- Dyxxz: Pi -> FB, send data to mqtt and firebase, xx is humidity at pot y

 ### LOG
 - yEE: Device -> Pi